 Ken is equally attuned to the human side of bankruptcy, keenly aware that to those experiencing it for the first time, involvement in a bankruptcy process can bring about confusion and stress.
 To Ken, being responsive to these concerns is key to developing relationships with clients, and to delivering positive results.

 Ken has more than 13 years of experience counselling clients in complex bankruptcy and restructuring matters.
 His practice includes representing clients in all aspects of both in-court and out-of-court corporate restructuring processes, including chapter 7 and chapter 11 debtors, official committees, foreign representatives, lenders, secured and unsecured creditors, ad hoc groups and purchasers.

 - Penn State The Dickinson School of Law (J.D.)

-- Penn State University (M.B.A., magna cum laude)
+- The Pennsylvania State University (M.B.A., magna cum laude)

 - Grove City College (B.S., cum laude)

 - U.S. District Court for the District of Delaware